 BILL NUMBER/SHORT TITLE: HB 308 - Criminal Law Changes [Ed.
-1]

-§ 14-32.4.
+1] STATUTE § 14-32.4.
 Assault inflicting serious bodily injury; strangulation; penalties.

-Subsection (a2):

-- 1. assaults another person - 2. by strangulation.

-The Sentencing Commission classified offenses which reasonably tend to result or do result in serious property loss from any structure designed to house or secure any activity or property, loss occasioned by the taking or removing of property or by breach of trust, formal or informal, in personal injury, or in significant societal injury as Class H felonies.
+DESCRIPTION Subsection (a2): A person who assaults another person by strangulation. , , Class H felony.
+Class in felolity.
+ANALYSIS The Sentencing Commission classified offenses which reasonably tend to result or do result in serior property loss from any structure designed to house or secure any activity or property, loss occasioned by the taking or removing of property or by breach of trust, formal or informal, in personal injury, or significant societal injury as Class H felonies.
 G.S.
-14-32.4(d)(2) would define "strangulation" as impeding the normal breathing or circulation of blood of another person by applying pressure to the throat or neck of the person or by obstructing the nose and mouth of the person.

-Certain assaults on a law enforcement, probation, or parole officer, or on a member of the North Carolina National Guard, or on a person employed at a State or local detention facility (inflicts physical injury) is a Class H felony.
+14-32.4(d)(2) would define "strangulation" as impeding the normal breathing or circulation of bloc of another person by applying pressure to the throat or neck of the person or by obstructing the nose ar mouth of the person.
+Certain assaults on a law enforcement, probation, or parole officer, or on a member of the North Carolin National Guard, or on a person employed at a State or local detention facility (inflicts physical injury) is Class H felony.
 (G.S.
-14-34.7(c))

-Assault inflicting serious injury is a Class A1 misdemeanor.
+14-34.7(c)) Assault inflicting serious injury is a Class A1 misdemeanor.
 (G.S.
-14-33(c)(2))

-Simple assault or a simple assault and battery or simple affray is a Class 2 misdemeanor.
+14-33(c)(2)) Simple assault or a simple assault and battery or simple affray is a Class 2 misdemeanor.
 (G.S.
-14-33(a))

-A finding that a bill is either consistent or inconsistent with the Sentencing Commission's Offense Classification Criteria does not imply either support for or opposition to the bill itself.
+14-33(a)) FINDINGS Bill is consistent with the Offense Classification Criteria.
+Bill is inconsistent with the Offense Classification Criteria.
+Offense Classification Criteria are not applicable.
+DATE OF REVIEW: 03/07/2025 BILL CONTINUED ON NEXT PAGE